chupvl/awesome-ls-ventures/README.md

 # awesome-ls-companies
-AWESOME list of the code repos of the Life Science Companies
+AWESOME list of the code repos of the Life Science Companies (biotech, pharma, tech).